-Topic 55 Payroll and Personnel Issued 01/30/17 Section 57 Employee Recognition Activities Page 5 of 11
+Topic 55 Payroll and Personnel Issued 04/09/18 Section 57 Employee Recognition Activities Page 5 of 11

-- 3.1.1.
-Awards of cash, cash equivalents or articles readily convertible to cash are taxable income as are other awards that have a value that meets or exceeds the State established de minimis fifty dollars (\$50). - 3.1.1.1.
-Cash equivalents include: gift cards, gift certificates, U.S. Savings Bonds, etc. - 3.1.1.2.
-Articles that are readily convertible to cash include items that can be easily pawned (such as jewelry that neither bears an agency or State logotype nor is personalized with the employee's name) or readily sold (such as transferable tickets for entertainment, sporting events, lodging or travel). - 3.1.1.2.1.
-To reduce the likelihood of selling or pawning an award, the award of a physical good, to the extent possible and to the degree consistent with the nature of the award, should be identified with the logotype of the State agency making the award and be personalized with the name of the employee receiving the award. - 3.2.
-While there may, upon initial consideration, seem to be few restrictions to the ways in which employee recognition funds may be used, it is not unreasonable to deduce that the Legislature's intent was that they be spent to acknowledge and encourage superior service to the public. - 3.2.1.
+- 3.2.1.
 This means that it is inappropriate to use employee recognition funds or other public monies for such life events as birthdays, marriages, and deaths in the family. - 3.2.1.1.
 It is appropriate, however, to use private monies, e.g., managers' funds or employees' funds, for life events like marriages, birthdays, and deaths in the family. - 3.3.
 The economic reasonability of any award made to an employee under an Employee Recognition Program needs to be considered.
 (As stated in the Introduction, these limits do not apply to incentives, stipends, leave, and other awards for meritorious service granted in connection with compensation strategies not contemplated by A.R.S. § 41-709.) - 3.3.1.
 The table at the end of this section titled "Employee Recognition Award Limits by Years of Service" lists the maximum amounts that may awarded for various lengths of service and retirement; it is presented to ensure that the value of the awards is not disproportionate to the benefit that the public derives from the department giving such awards. - 3.3.2.
 On-the-spot awards should be limited to twenty-five dollars (\$25). - 3.3.3.
-Other awards should not be disproportionate to the amounts listed in the table.
+Other awards should not be disproportionate to the amounts listed in the table. - 3.4.
+Employee recognition awards, when given, must be given in recognition of achievement, performance, longevity or retirement.
+Employee recognition awards are not to be distributed indiscriminately or by lottery or chance. - 3.4.1.
+It is possible, for example, that an employee recognition award distributed indiscriminately or by lottery or chance is bestowed upon an employee who performs poorly.
+This outcome sends precisely the wrong message to other employees and can serve as a disincentive and demoralizer. - 3.4.2.
+However, distribution of employee recognition awards can contain an element of chance when all the possible winners would otherwise, by their superior performance, be eligible for an employee recognition award.
+This might be of particular value when there are severely limited employee recognition funds available but a fairly large number of employees who, due to their achievements, merit recognition. - 3.5.
+Those charged with determining the value, cost and timing of awards should consider the ephemeral nature of contributions and availability of funds.
+Distributing many or large awards when employee recognition funds are plentiful may result in a dearth of awards when funds are scarce.

-Topic 55 Payroll and Personnel Issued 01/30/17 Section 57 Employee Recognition Activities Page 6 of 11
+Topic 55 Payroll and Personnel Issued 04/09/18 Section 57 Employee Recognition Activities Page 6 of 11